 What are the penalties for reckless driving in Michigan?

-The penalty for reckless driving in Michigan is a misdemeanor which is punishable by 93 days in jail, a $500 fine or both.
+If you report a driver for reckless driving in Michigan and the are found guilty, the penalty is a misdemeanor which is punishable by 93 days in jail, a $500 fine or both.
 (MCL 257.626(2))

 What should you do if you encounter someone driving carelessly?